-A physical activity program is an essential component for all students to learn about and participate in so as to develop life-long skills and enjoyment of physical activity.
+A physical activity program is an essential component for all students to learn about and participate in so as to develop life- long skills and enjoyment of physical activity.

-• The school schedule includes daily recess for students in elementary grades.
-During daily recess, students are encouraged to participate in organized games that foster gross motor development and aerobic activity.
+- The school schedule includes daily recess for students in elementary grades.
+During daily recess, students are encouraged to participate in organized games that foster gross motor development and aerobic activity. - Students are provided movement breaks during the day to encourage better focus in the classroom.